-The benefits listed here only scratch the surface as many aspects make up an effective transportation strategy, whether just one piece or all included.
+The advantages of LTL freight to businesses and operations listed here only scratch the surface as many aspects make up an effective transportation strategy, whether just one piece or all included.
 With LTL freight shipping, you can rest assured that your shipment is handled by a professional company with the experience and expertise to ensure it arrives on time.

 What’s the difference between LTL and freight?